clausmullie/open-zaak/GOVERNANCE.md

 Ideally, no one company or organization will employ a simple majority of the technical steering team.

-## Core group

-Responsibilities of the core group:

-* Maintaining the mission, vision, values, and scope of the project
-* Collecting planned features and presenting them in a unified view
-* Refining the governance as needed
-* Making codebase level decisions
-* Resolving escalated project decisions when the subteam responsible is blocked
-* Managing the OpenZaak brand
-* Licensing and intellectual property changes
-* Controlling access to OpenZaak assets such as hosting and project calendars

 ## Decision making process